Tesla2000/db_attrs/README.md

-# DbClass module for automatic serialization and deserialization
+# DbAttrs module for automatic serialization and deserialization

+DbAttrs is an unofficial extension to [attrs](https://www.attrs.org/) library.
-DbClass module is ment to be used in conjunction with databases or json which require serialization to save data to and deserialization to get data from.
+The module is ment to be used in conjunction with databases or json which may require serialization and deserialization.
+To allow creation of custom Object-Database mapping DbAttrs supports basic datatype such as ints, uints, vars etc.

 ## Installation

-You can install the `db_class` package using pip:
+You can install the `db_attrs` package using pip:

 ```bash
 pip install db_attrs